WEY TO BE SAFE: WATER SAFETY

 The timeliness in changing these boards is good.
 Still, all Risk Assessors (RAs) – those who hold a 'CoW' – are expected to make a Risk Assessment (RA) for their crew(s).

-Hi-viz tops must be worn by all bow-persons/ single scullers as the outermost layer of clothing at all times when afloat, during daylight hours – including when visiting other club's waters.
+Hi-vis tops must be worn by all bow-steers / single scullers as the outermost layer of clothing at all times when afloat, during daylight hours – including when visiting other club's waters.